How to find a compatible printer driver for a computer that's running a 64-bit version of Windows

 \\ print server name\printer name

-In Printers and Faxes, right-click the printer that you added, and then click Properties.
+In Printers and Faxes, right-click the printer that you added, and then select Properties.

-Click the General tab, and then click Print Test Page.
+Select the General tab, and then select Print Test Page.

 If the test page prints correctly, you have found a matching printer driver.
-If the test page is unreadable, you must find another printer driver or try another emulation type.
+If the test page is unreadable, find another printer driver, or try another emulation type.

 Tips for locating a compatible printer driver